-In the traditional Polish cuisine, pierogi are simply dumplings made of wheat pasta and filled with either sweet or salty stuffing.
-The dumplings can be cooked, baked or fried – but most people simply cook them in boiling water.
+In traditional Polish cuisine, pierogi are simply dumplings made of wheat pasta and filled with either sweet or salty stuffing.
+The dumplings can be boiled, baked, or fried – but most people simply cook them in boiling water.

 The Polish eat salty pierogi for lunch or dinner.
 These are usually served hot.
 But pierogi also come in sweet varieties that are often consumed cold as dessert.
 After I moved to Poland last year, a friend of mine served me blueberry-filled pierogi with fresh cream – I can’t get the taste of out my mind to this day.

 But if you ask anyone, pierogi are actually more of an Eastern delicacy.
 They traveled to Poland together with a Polish monk who found them quite delightful during his trip to Kiev, and brought back the recipe for pierogi to be implemented in the Polish culinary tradition.

 I was lucky enough to participate in the Christmas dinner preparations where my friend’s grandmother was busy preparing pierogi for the entire family.

 Here’s the recipe for homemade Polish pierogi I got from my first trip and have used successfully several times since.

 Jules Bukovsky is a traveler and food lover, combining her passion for cooking with her interest in foreign cultures.
 Her adventures have taken her through North and South America, and recently to Eastern Europe.
 She currently finds herself living in Poland, where she is connecting with the origins of her family and learning the local culinary traditions.